Kerry Brown (historian)

-Kerry Brown (born 1967) is a British academic, author and sinologist specialising in Chinese history, international relations and politics.
+Kerry Brown (born 1967) is a British historian, author and sinologist specialising in Chinese history, international relations and politics.
 Brown is a current Professor of Chinese Studies and Director of the Lau China Institute at King's College, London, President of the Kent Archeological Society, and Associate Fellow on the Asia Pacific programme at Chatham House.
 From 2012 to 2015, he was a Professor of Chinese Politics and Director of the China Studies Centre at the University of Sydney, and from 1998 to 2005, he worked at the British Foreign and Commonwealth Office as First Secretary of the Embassy of the United Kingdom, Beijing from 2000 to 2003, and then as Head of the Indonesia, Philippine and East Timor Section from 2003 to 2005.
 From 2011 to 2014, he led the Europe China Research and Advice Network (ECRAN) funded by the European Union.

+Writing

 Brown is a prolific author on matters relating to contemporary China, having written over 20 books since 2006.
 His main interests are around the development of politics and society in China from 1949 onwards.
 He has written in particular about the Chinese Communist Party as a cultural rather than a purely political organisation and about contemporary elite political figures such as Hu Jintao, Xi Jinping, and about China's international relations.
 In particular, he has produced studies on the kinds of power China's current leader Xi Jinping has, and how to explain the remarkable consolidation at least of symbolic power in the hands of one elite figure.
 To try to explain this, he has resisted reliance on faction theories, looking at more complex ideas around varying kinds of networks in Chinese society, and the ways that politicians within the Communist system recruit different levels of support.
 His initial interest was in the role of the Cultural Revolution, in particular in the Inner Mongolian area of the People's Republic, and the ways in which a national campaign was adapted to the specific ethnic and social situation in this region.
 This grew from two years spent living in Inner Mongolia from 1994 to 1996.
 He has also published work academically on the uses of language and its relationship to institutions and power structures in China, and in 2017 was elected a Fellow of the Royal Society of Arts.
 He is currently working on a history of Britain's relations with China from the 16th century, and the ways in which the complex interaction between the shifting identities of these two powers over the last five centuries have created the multi-layered relationship they have today. in 2022 he published a source book of materials of key European thinkers from Hegel to Leibniz to Weber and their thinking on China from the 17th century to the 1970s.
 He has written for every major news outlet, appeared on all major news networks commenting on China, and lectured about China in over 45 countries across four continents.